matthewleach/enki-web/web/formatting-elements/button-attributes.md

 ### form

 `form` attribute is used to associate a button to a form.
 The value of the buttons `form` attribute has to be the same as the `id` attribute of the `<form>` element.
-This allows you to associate any `<button>` element with any `<form>` element within the same document.
-This means you can also associate a button to a `<form>` element even though the button is not a direct descendant of that form.
+This allows you to associate a button to a `<form>` element even though the button is not a direct descendant of that form.

 ---
 ## Practice